Sam Bankman-Fried Told MIT Friend $8 Billion Hole Meant FTX Wasn’t ‘Bulletproof’

 Wang initially appeared nervous and spoke quickly on the stand, though he seemed to become more at ease as questioning continued.
 His testimony on Thursday was relatively brief, but he’s expected to return to the stand on Friday.

 As an FTX co-founder, Wang was once a billionaire, though he said his wealth never matched that of Bankman-Fried, who was estimated to be worth $26 billion before the exchange’s collapse.
 The unequal relationship extended to Alameda, Wang said, where he owned 10% of the firm and Bankman-Fried had 90%.
-And Bankman-Fried had the final say on most business decisions.
+And when there was a conflict, Bankman-Fried had the final say.

+In 2017, Bankman-Fried asked Wang, who was working for Google at the time, to start a cryptocurrency trading firm with him.
+Bankman-Fried chose the name Alameda Research, Wang testified, because it sounded “prestigious.”

+“He said that it makes it easier to do business if the name doesn’t mention trading with cryptocurrency, that it would be easier to get bank accounts or to get office leases and things like that,” Wang said.

-“We are not equal,” Wang testified.
-He said Bankman-Fried carefully oversaw the process by which FTX’s top brass were able to borrow hundreds of millions of dollars from Alameda.
-“He told us what things to be implemented,” such as how much collateral was needed for certain positions and limits on how much people can deposit or withdraw, Wang testified.
+Wang said Bankman-Fried oversaw the process by which FTX’s top brass were able to borrow hundreds of millions of dollars from Alameda.
+“He told us what things to implement,” such as how much collateral was needed for certain positions and limits on how much people can deposit or withdraw, Wang testified.

 Wang’s testimony potentially undercuts Bankman-Fried’s contention that he was not closely involved with the running of Alameda and relied instead on its chief executive officer, Caroline Ellison, who is also his ex-girlfriend.
 Bankman-Fried’s lawyers are arguing that he made mistakes but had no ill intent.